Faiz Ahmad Faiz: In popular culture

+Faiz's poetic compositions have featured regularly on Coke Studio Pakistan.
+In season 3, "Mori Araj Sunno" was performed by Tina Sani, which also fused "Rabb Sacheya".
+Later in season 5, "Rabba Sacheya" was performed by Atif Aslam.
+Season 10 featured his poem "Bol Ke Lab Azaad Hain Tere" performed by Shafqat Amanat Ali, and "Mujh Se Pehli Si Mohabbat Mere Mehboob Na Maang" performed by Humaira Channa and Nabeel Shaukat Ali.
+Season 11 featured Faiz's well-known revolutionary song "Hum Dekhenge", performed by featured artists for the season.
+Season 12 featured the songs "Gulon Main Rang" performed by Ali Sethi, and "Aaye Kuch Abr" performed by Atif Aslam.

+"Gulon Main Rang", composed and performed by Mehdi Hassan, was later performed by Arijit Singh, for a 2014 Hindi film Haider.
+"Hum Dekhenge" was featured in the film The Kashmir Files as well.

+Singer Nayyara Noor has also performed some of Faiz's poetries, including "Hum Kay Thehray Ajnabi".
+It was originally written by Faiz in 1974 upon returning from Bangladesh, as suggested to him by Sheikh Mujibur Rahman.
+Later, the title track of 2023 Pakistani film Huey Tum Ajnabi was also inspired by it; the lyrics are written by Abbas Tabish and performed by Baqir Abbas and Ali Zafar.

+In April 2022, Faiz's verses were reportedly removed from the curriculum of Indian secondary school textbooks.

 Translations

 Faiz's poetry has been translated into many languages including English and Russian.
 A Balochi poet, Mir Gul Khan Nasir, who was also a friend of Faiz Ahmad Faiz, translated his book Sar-e-Wadi-e-Seena into Balochi with the title Seenai Keechag aa.
 Gul Khan's translation was written while he was in jail during Zulfiqar Ali Bhutto's regime for opposing the government's policies.
 It was only published in 1980, after Zia-ul-Haq toppled Bhutto's government and freed all the political prisoners of his (Bhutto's) regime.
 Victor Kiernan, British Marxist historian translated Faiz Ahmad Faiz's works into English, and several other translations of whole or part of his work into English have also been made by others; a transliteration in Punjabi was made by Mohinder Singh.

 Faiz Ahmad Faiz, himself, also translated works of notable poets from other languages into Urdu.
 In his book "Sar-i Waadi-i Seena سرِ وادیِ سینا" there are translations of the famous poet of Dagestan, Rasul Gamzatov.
 "Deewa", a Balochi poem by Mir Gul Khan Nasir, was also translated into Urdu by Faiz.